EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

   public MyHomePage(WebDriver dr) {
     this.driver = dr;
-    PageFactory.init(dr, this); // we need this line to tell Selenium to instantiate the fields in our class }
+    PageFactory.initElements(dr, this); // we need this line to tell Selenium to instantiate the fields in our class }

   public WebElement getFirstItemName() {